-Excel will automatically recognize value as a decimal as soon as you confirm your entry.
-By default, when you type a fraction, Excel will treat it as of a General type, so each number will be saved with a different precision.
+Excel will automatically recognize the value as a decimal as soon as you confirm your entry.
+By default, when you type a fraction, Excel will treat it as of a General type, so each number will be saved with different precision.

 Number of decimal places

 If you want these numbers to be treated as decimal fractions, select them and open the Format Cells window (Ctrl + Shift + F).
 In the Number tab, in the Category box, click Number from the list.

 Set the number of decimal places (in this example I used 2 decimal places).

 Notice that the value in cell B3 has been rounded.
 If you click it, you will see that in the formula bar it is still 78.5678.
 It means that when you change the display precision the information is not lost.